fronteers/website/src/nl/blog/2015/03/on-css-naming.md

 ---
-title: "Ceci n’est pas une pipe | or on CSS naming"
+title: 'Ceci n’est pas une pipe | or on CSS naming'
 date: 2015-03-16
 author: Wilfred Nas
 categories:
     - De Artikelen
 ---

 Wilfred Nas hield tijdens de jam session van het Fronteerscongres een praatje over naamgeving van classes.
 Dit praatje heeft hij omgezet in een artikel voor onze website.

-# Ceci n’est pas une pipe | or: on CSS naming
+## Ceci n’est pas une pipe | or: on CSS naming

 Most of us write CSS daily, it is something we do and not the most difficult thing that we do.
 Or so we tell ourselves, as most of us would rather concentrate on the more difficult stuff, such as writing JavaScript or semantically correct HTML.
 Most of the time we don't really think about what it is we write, but I think that CSS is a poorly understood part of our work.
 And I think we tend to forget the most important part of it: naming things.

-# In the beginning
+## In the beginning

 There used to be a time when life was simple.
 You built a website or an app, all by yourself.
 In those days stuff was simple and you didn't need to really think about the name of that `.button` or was it `.btn` or even `.defaultButton`.
 You just had a couple of hundred lines of CSS and you could oversee it all easily.
 That is, when you were working on it.
 If the client came back in three months there sometimes was that moment that you honestly had no clue what you had done in the past, but most of the times you managed.

-# Enter the modern times
+## Enter the modern times

 Nowadays there is almost no project I tackle all by myself, most of the time there are two or more people working on the same code that I work on.
 And I have to communicate with those people, to avoid mistakes or unnecessary rework.
 So to avoid these things, we start to think about naming conventions.
 There are some tools and methodologies around to help you, [SMACSS](http://smacss.com), [BEM](http://bem.info) and [OOCSS](http://oocss.org) to name but a few and I advise you to look at those.
 But I think that rather than blindly following one of those methods you should settle on your own and build these things with your team.
 As the most important thing about this is communication and that happens best when you do it together…

-# So a proposal
+## So a proposal

 Something that I like to do is to work really simply, so the first thing I like to do is set up boundaries.
 So the first part of each class will be the name of the project or the sub-project you are working on.

 `.*g*-form-checkbox`: Where G is the Generic part of the project you are working on.
 This is a real life example from a project I worked on, this one involved around 30 people working in 7 different teams.
 So you see, we had quite some coordinating to do.
 Each team has its own prefix thus preventing them to overwrite other peoples code by accident.

-.g-*form*-checkbox: The second part is what we are working on, the form bit of the application.
+.g-_form_-checkbox: The second part is what we are working on, the form bit of the application.
 Each project has its own sections in the code base, most of the time in its own .less file.

-.g-form-*checkbox*: The third part is for... you can figure that one out.
+.g-form-_checkbox_: The third part is for... you can figure that one out.

 Ok you say, this all sounds reasonable, but why should we bother?
 Well maybe to really start thinking about the names you give to stuff, as to avoid stuff like this: